 Should you decided to sleep in a bra, wearing a supportive maternity sleep bras is a great idea throughout your pregnancy and beyond.
 We recommend wearing a sleep bra that has plenty of stretch to allow for your changing shape.
 Ideally it should be made from a natural fabric such as cotton or bamboo to allow the skin to breath.
 A non-wired option is better suited as it will provide comfort with out restriction.

-Avoid hot stuffy rooms.
-Ensure the room is well ventilated.
+16. Sleep in a well-ventilated room to avoid overheating.
+Keep the bedroom cool and avoid hot stuffy rooms.
 Your body temperature will generally rise during pregnancy, so it’s easier to overheat.

-Get yourself into a routine and stick to it.
+17. Establish a bedtime routine.
+Find a routine that works for you around bedtime and go to bed early.
 Just like babies and children, adults will benefit from a good sleeping routine and a consistent bedtime.